matthewmayer/more-awesome-npm-cli/docs/content/cli-commands/npm-uninstall.md

 it uninstalls the current package context as a global package.

-`npm uninstall` takes 3 exclusive, optional flags which save or update the package version in your main package.json:
+`npm uninstall` takes 3 exclusive, optional flags which save or update the package version in your main package: An Amazing Project.json:

 * `-S, --save`: Package will be removed from your `dependencies`.